yyg27/PlanetsAR/README.md

 -  Built as a small project with pre-existing assets for CEN451 - Introduction to Mixed Reality Applications Lecture
 -   Built using Unity’s **AR Foundation** for cross-platform AR support (iOS / Android)
-- This just source code you need to build for yourself (see Installation)
+- This is just source code you need to build for yourself (see Installation)

 ## Technologies Used